gordonrix/maple/README.md

 sudo tar fvxz openmp-14.0.6-darwin20-Release.tar.gz -C /
 ```

-If you want to retrieve sequences using Illumina's basespace, install and authenticate basespace using [these instructions](https://developer.basespace.illumina.com/docs/content/documentation/cli/cli-overview)
+If you want to retrieve sequences using Illumina's BaseSpace, install and authenticate BaseSpace using [these instructions](https://developer.basespace.illumina.com/docs/content/documentation/cli/cli-overview)

 To get started installing Maple, clone the repository: